Phyllis Horton and Abe Leventhal Research Awards

 Award recipients will be asked to provide the Alzheimer Society of Nova Scotia with a copy of their final paper or equivalent, which includes a summary of their findings.
 Recipients may be asked to present their work at an ASNS event, such as the Annual Provincial Conference, Awareness Breakfast, or Annual General Meeting.

-All applications must now be submitted via email by midnight September 20, 2020 to: [email protected], subject: Phyllis Horton/Abe Leventhal Award 2020
+All applications must be submitted via email by midnight on Friday, April 30, 2021 to: [email protected], subject: Phyllis Horton/Abe Leventhal Award 2021.